Emilie du Chatelet and Euler: A Rare Convergence on the Hypotheses of Physics: Topics Euler Addressed in (Undated) Letter

 In her {\it Institutions}, Châtelet introduced the law of inertia ({\it premier Loi}), and stated: “By the same principle of sufficient reason, a body in motion would never cease to move, if some cause did not stop its motion, by consuming its force; because matter also resists by its inertia to movement, when it is at rest, and at rest, when it is in motion.”\footnote{Châtelet 1742, §228.} Later, she wrote that “This effect is a necessary consequence of the first law of motion, based on the force of inertia of matter."\footnote{Ibid. §287.}

-To introduce the three laws of motion ({\it loix générales du mouvement}), Châtelet stated that the active force and the passive force of the bodies, are modified in their collision, according to certain Laws which one can reduce to three main ones:
+Regarding the laws of motion ({\it loix générales du mouvement}), Châtelet stated that the active force and the passive force of the bodies, are modified in their collision, according to three main Laws:

 PREMIERE Loi. {\it Un Corps persévère dans l’état où il se trouve, soit de repos, soit de mouvement, à moins que quelque cause ne le tire de son mouvement, ou de son repos}.
 [A body perseveres in the state in which it finds itself, either of rest or of motion, unless some cause draws it from its motion, or from its rest.]